Linear Motion Propulsion

 Timing Belt (Toothed Belt)

 Timing belt systems are popular in linear motion because they are low cost and support applications requiring high acceleration and velocity over long lengths.
 They are sometimes chosen over screws to increase system length or reduce total installed cost.
 See our Synchronous / Timing Belts page.

 Chains and Cables

 Chains and cables are not used very often in linear motion applications, but they are an efficient propulsion method for applications requiring long lengths or for use in dirty environments.
+See our Chain page.

 Rack and Pinion

 A rack and pinion is a type of linear actuator that has a pair of gears.
 The pinion engages teeth on a linear rack and rotation causes the rack to move to the side.
 Racks offer a nearly unlimited range of motion without stretching.
 Rack and pinions handle contamination well.
 Precise alignment is critical during installation.
+See our Gears page.

 A linear motor is essentially an electric rotary motor with its stator and rotor “unrolled”.
 Instead of producing a torque (rotation) it produces a linear force along its length.
 Mechanical devices are unnecessary reducing space, energy, and cost.
 Linear motors consist of two elements a forcer (primary) and a platen (secondary), which are separated by an air gap.
 Either element can be fixed, but a fixed platen is more common.